Is There a Link Between Constipation and Parkinson's (& Other Chronic Conditions)?

 The reason constipation is a common symptom of these conditions is because of how they can affect the physiology of the pelvic floor.
 People with these conditions may find it more difficult to pass a stool due to the effects their condition has on their bowels and the muscles needed to excrete waste [5].

-Final Thoughts
+Nutritionist's Corner: Final Thoughts

 Constipation is a common condition that can be influenced by various chronic diseases, including Parkinson's disease.
 It often serves as an early symptom of Parkinson's, sometimes appearing long before more recognisable signs of the disease.
 Chronic conditions, such as Parkinson's, can alter the body’s physiology, affecting bowel function and the pelvic floor, making it more difficult to pass stool.
 Research highlights the growing link between gut health and overall well-being, emphasising the importance of managing constipation alongside other chronic health issues.

-Vivere helps you take control of your health with personalised insights from state-of-the-art gut microbiome testing, nutritional guidance, science-backed supplements and expert support.
+Vivere helps you take control of your health with personalised insights to understand your microbiome with our state-of-the-art gut test, nutritional guidance, science-backed supplements, such as Vivere's NAD+ injection and expert support.
 Sign up today and start living better, for longer.

 Sources